Nexmo/station/_documentation/client-sdk/in-app-messaging/overview.md

 title: Overview
 ---

-# In-App Messaging Overview [Early Access]
+# In-App Messaging Overview

 Nexmo In-App Messaging enables you to build chat experience as part of your mobile and web app over websockets.
 The Nexmo Client SDKs offers functionality such as:

-* Conversation creation & management
+* Conversation creation and management
 * Text Messages
 * Image Messages
 * Typing Indicators